materialsproject/fireworks/docs/firetask_tutorial.rst

       - _fw_name: Script Task
         script: echo "howdy, your job launched successfully!" >> howdy.txt

 The ``Script Task`` is one type of *FireTask*, which is a predefined job template written in Python.
 The ``Script Task`` in particular refers Python code inside FireWorks that runs an arbitrary shell script that you give it.
 You can use the ``Script Task`` to run almost any job (without worrying that it's all done within a Python layer).
-However, you might want to set up custom job templates that are more explicit and reusable.
-In this section, we'll demonstrate how to accomplish this with *FireTasks*, but first we'll demonstrate the simplest version to linearly run multiple tasks.
+However, you might want to set up jobs that are more powerful than shell scripts using Python programming.
+Later in this section, we'll demonstrate how to accomplish this with custom *FireTasks*.
+However, first we'll demonstrate the simplest version to linearly run multiple tasks.

 Running multiple FireTasks
 ==========================